If you’re a business owner, you know that having a product line is essential to your success.

 This strategy creates a product line that can serve as an umbrella for all the products under it.
 It enables companies to widen their reach and target new customers.

-Meanwhile, it would be a different product line if the same company decided to branch out and start on product assortment.
+Meanwhile, it would be a different product line if the same company branches out and starts on product assortment.

 Under a product mix, the product would not be under the same brand.
 It would expand the company’s current offerings or product mix.

 Product mixes vary by company.
-Some companies have a considerable number of product lines with several products per line, while others have limited product lines.
+Some companies have many product lines with several products per line, while others have limited product lines.

-Focusing on a product mix involves offering a range of unique products designed to meet specific needs or preferences.
+Focusing on a product mix involves offering unique products designed to meet specific needs or preferences.

 This approach suits businesses in highly competitive markets.
 It gives them the flexibility to respond quickly to changing consumer demands and stay ahead of the competition.